inviqa/kafka-consumer-go/UPGRADE.md

 This document highlights breaking changes in releases that will require some migration effort in your project.
 As we move towards a `1.0.0` release these will be restricted to major upgrades only, but currently, whilst the API is still being fleshed out in the `0.x` releases, they may be more frequent.

+## `0.2.x` -> `0.3.0`

+* `test.ConsumeFromKafkaUntil()` now returns an error if the consuming failed, you will need to handle it if you are using this test helper in your integration test suite
+* `consumer.Start()`'s parameters have now changed, there is no need to provide a channel for failures as this is now managed internally
+* `consumer.Start()` now returns an error if the consuming failed, you will need to handle this error, likely by logging it and exiting

 ## `0.1.x` -> `0.2.0`

 * `config.NewConfig()` now returns an error value, as well as a `*config.Config` value, so you will need to check for an error and handle it accordingly